 Location, Location, Location

 Veggies need an average of six hours of sunlight per day, while some flowers need much less.
-Drainage issues could be the cause of stunted growth and wilting, yellow leaves.
-Wind and foot (or paw or hoof) traffic can cause manual damage.
-Rethink and change what did not work.
+Drainage issues could be the cause of stunted growth and wilting yellow leaves.
+Wind and foot (or paw or hoof) traffic can cause damage to plants.